 - Forget four wheels, the best way to get around Lanzarote is via camel.
 Head towards the southwest of the island and Timanfaya National Park to embark on a once-in-a-lifetime camel ride experience.

 Where to stay?
-Did you know we offer villas in Lanzarote?
+Did you know we offer villas to rent in Lanzarote?
 Collect your friends and family and relax by your own pool in the hot Canary Island sun.

 Morocco enjoys high temperatures for most of the year, and visiting in October can actually be a more pleasant experience than during the summer months when the heat is far more than us Brits are used to!